 Many people slave away at their 9-to-5’s only to receive a paycheck that’s not nearly enough to pay the bills, much less live the life they want.
 But what if you could work fewer hours, be your own boss, and make more money than ever before?

 If this sounds appealing to you, then affiliate marketing is worth a deeper look.
-In this guide, we’ll cover everything you need to know about affiliate marketing – how affiliate marketing works, the different types of affiliate websites, the best place to learn affiliate marketing, and even step-by-step instructions on how to make money through an affiliate program.
+In this guide, we’ll cover everything you need to know about affiliate marketing – how affiliate marketing works, the different types of affiliate websites, the best place to learn affiliate marketing for beginners, and even step-by-step instructions on how to make money through an affiliate program.

 Let’s get started!

 What Is Affiliate Marketing?

 Affiliate marketing is a form of revenue sharing and a great way to earn passive income.
 At its most basic, there are two parties involved in an affiliate partnership:

 • The merchant/business, who is responsible for creating, pricing, and distributing the product; and,